International Society for Relativistic Quantum Information

 RQI North 2024 (aka RQI-North-14) (Prague, Czechia)

-Relativistic Quantum Information North (RQI-N) 2024 conference will be held on the week of August 5th July 2024 in Prague, Czechia.
+Relativistic Quantum Information North (RQI-N) 2024 conference will be held on the week of August 5th 2024 in Prague, Czechia.
 The conference is hosted by Charles University, and sponsored by the QISS project, Perimeter Institute, and CEICO.
-The organizers are Francesco Di Fillipo, Pavel Krtous, David Kubiznak, Marek Liska Rick Perche, Sebastian Schuster, Constantinos Skordis, Robert Svarc, Ota Svitek, Tayebeh Tahamtan and Alexander Vikman.
+The organizers are Francesco Di Filippo, Pavel Krtous, David Kubiznak, Marek Liska, Rick Perche, Sebastian Schuster, Constantinos Skordis, Robert Svarc, Ota Svitek, Tayebeh Tahamtan and Alexander Vikman.

 Website: https://www.rqi2024prague.org/.